tech-qasim/my-minimal-site/src/content/posts/MD-configuration.md

 - If `ogImage` is omitted, the site's default `ogimage` is applied

 ### Display Variations

+> [!IMPORTANT] 2025/07/25
+> Added `Jap` style, which can be configured for `postType` use in Front Matter, worth trying.
+>
+> This theme no longer determines which meta information display style to use based on the presence or proportion of images, but rather allows you to define it yourself.
+You can configure `postType` in `config.ts` to determine the default style, and in front matter of the MD document, you can specify the display style of this MD file through `postType`.

 The theme supports three distinct image display styles based on the `heroImage` configuration: